 - Once all the Public Folder Mailboxes are deleted from Office 365, change the Organization Configuration to use Public Folders on Office 365, by running on the Exchange Online PowerShell:

 Warning: This will break the connectivity to the On-Premises Public Folders for all users with a mailbox on Office 365.
 Plan a maintenance window.

-Now create a Public Folder mailbox, and assign root permissions to this Public Folder mailbox to the admin account being used for the migration.
+Now create the first Public Folder mailbox, and assign root permissions to this Public Folder mailbox to the admin account being used for the migration.
 Exact steps are provided in How do I create the Public Folder mailbox on Office 365?.